Conduct of Racing

 Visiting Trainers and Jockeys are required to attend a licensing interview with the JRA stewards for the issuance of their license upon his/her arrival.
 All trainers and jockeys who are granted a license agree to be bound by the JRA Rules of Racing.

-3. Starting Gate Loading Procedures
+2. Starting Gate

 However, horses with blindfolds or those horses with bad records at loading may be loaded first no matter whether the draw is odd or even.
-Should there be an unruly horse with the highest number, the starter may decide to load the horse with the second highest number draw last. *Barrier blanket is NOT permitted to be used.

-4. Race Day Schedule (Trainers, Assistant Trainers and Grooms)
+3. Race Day Schedule (Trainers, Assistant Trainers and Grooms)

 (1) Saddling Enclosure